solanto/garden/notes/lussekatter.md

 ![[photo](https://commons.wikimedia.org/wiki/File:2005_baking_of_saffron_buns_03.jpg) by Tomhe / CC BY](/assets/recipes/lussekatter.jpg)

-This is my American kitchen adaptation of [a great recipe](https://www.arla.se/recept/glutenfria-lussekatter/) from the Arla Foods dairy company.
+This is my American kitchen adaptation of a great [gluten-free recipe](https://www.arla.se/recept/glutenfria-lussekatter/) from the Arla Foods dairy company.
+It’ll probably work out for normal, gluten-laden flour without xanthan gum, but traditional recipes should cover that better, anyway!

 ## ingredients